Spain during World War II: Diplomacy

 Franco signed the Anti-Comintern Pact on 25 November 1941.
 In 1942, the planning of Operation Torch (Allied landings in North Africa) was considerably influenced by the apprehension that it might precipitate Spain to abandon neutrality and join the Axis, in which case the Straits of Gibraltar might be closed.
 In order to meet this contingency, it was decided by the Combined Chiefs of Staff to include a landing in Casablanca, in order to have an option of an overland route via Moroccan territory bypassing the Straits.

 In 1945 the widow of the executed Admiral Wilhelm Canaris was awarded a pension for life by Franco's government, in recognition of the advice given to Franco by Canaris to keep Spain out of the war; "advice Franco took and was forever grateful for."

-After the Battle of Manila (1945), Francoist Spain broke relations with Empire of Japan (as the Japanese massacres affected Spanish citizens and catholic missionaries, Mestizo Filipinos with Spanish ascendency, the colonial infraestructure from Spanish Philippines and the Consulate of Spain), and by thus concluded an approach to the Allies, a process that started years ago with the ascension of Francisco Gómez-Jordana Sousa as Foreign Relations Minister, and the withdrawal of German Army from Occupied France.
-Also, it was considered by Franco to declare war against Japan in March 1945, and by so joining to the Allies while also defending Spanish interests on its former colony, but the proposal was rejected by both UK and USA diplomacy.
+After the Battle of Manila (1945), Francoist Spain broke relations with Empire of Japan (as the Japanese massacres affected Spanish citizens and Catholic missionaries, Mestizo Filipinos with Spanish ancestry, the colonial infrastructure from Spanish Philippines and the Consulate of Spain), and thus concluded an approach to the Allies, a process that started years earlier with the ascension of Francisco Gómez-Jordana Sousa as Foreign Relations Minister, and the withdrawal of the German Army from Occupied France.
+Also, it was considered by Franco to declare war against Japan in March 1945, and joining to the Allies while also defending Spanish interests in its former colony, but the proposal was rejected by both UK and USA diplomacy.

 Franco's policy of open support to the Axis Powers led to a period of postwar isolation for Spain as trade with most countries ceased.
 U.S. President Franklin Roosevelt, who had assured Franco that Spain would not suffer consequences from the Allies, died in April 1945.
 Roosevelt's successor, Harry S. Truman, as well as new Allied governments, were less friendly to Franco.
 A number of nations withdrew their ambassadors, and Spain was not admitted to the United Nations until 1955.